clearlinux/clear-linux-documentation/source/clear-linux/reference/bundles/bundles.rst

 Available bundles
 #################

 This document provides a current list of `available bundles`_.
 To learn more about how |CL-ATTR| uses bundles for software deployment, visit :ref:`bundles-about`.

+To view bundles or packages on GitHub, select the :file:`Name` in column one.

 Bundle list
 ===========